Why Do Farmers Fence Their Livestock Out of Streams?

 Why do farmers fence their livestock from ponds, streams, and wetlands?
 Of the hundreds of farmers I have talked to that have done it these are the top four reasons:

-Atlantic Coast Pipeline . birding . calving . carbon farming . cattle .
+Atlantic Coast Pipeline . calving . cattle .
 Chesapeake Bay .
-Chesapeake Bay Awareness Week .
 Chesapeake Bay Clean Water Blueprint .
 Chesapeake Bay Foundation . chesapeake clean water blueprint . clean water .
 Clean Water Act .
 Climate Change .
-Conservation Reserve Program . contour planting .
-CREP . dead zones .
-Earth Day .
-EPA .
-Friends of Middle River . hydrofracking . livestock exclusion .
+Conservation easement .
+Conservation Reserve Program .
+CREP .
+Dominion .
+Earth Day . endangered species .
+Friends of Middle River .
+Green Ash . livestock exclusion . loggerhead shrike .
 Middle River . native prairie . non-point source water pollution .
-Northern Bobwhite . pollution .
-Princess of Swoope . quail . riparian buffer . riparian forest buffer . riparian forest buffers .
-Shenandoah River . soil erosion . stream fencing .
+Northern Bobwhite . open-space easement .
+Princess of Swoope . quail . riparian buffer . riparian buffers . riparian forest buffer . riparian forest buffers .
+Shenandoah River . soil erosion . solar power . stream fencing .
 Stroud Water Research Center . swoope .
-Swoope almanac . tall fescue . tmdl .
-Virginia working landscapes . water pollution . water quality .
+Swoope almanac . tall fescue . tmdl . water pollution . water quality .
+Whiskey Creek Almanac .
 Whiskey Creek Angus . wildlife habitat